CraigChaus/FindYourWayIn/docs/markdown/system-docs/research.md

 # Research document
 This document contains the researchs/multi-criteria analyisis' for the potential tools that could be used in the tech stack.
 ## Maps API Research
-This app has many requirements related to mapping and routing. [(Click here to see the user requirements in the functional design.) ]() Therefore, it is cruicial to pick the optimal map API.
+This app has many requirements related to mapping and routing. [(Click here to see the user requirements in the functional design -In Appendix) ](../../pdf/system-docs/Functional%20design.pdf) Therefore, it is cruicial to pick the optimal map API.

 ### Multi-criteria analysis